k0T0z/gsoc24-blog/_posts/2024-05-16-google-summer-of-code-2024-bonding-period.markdown

 Even with my Arch Linux machine, I can't build RGM.
 Last time, I built eveything from scratch including gRPC and protobuf but didn't work.
 I thought the problem is with the manual build of gRPC and protobuf, so I tried to build them using `pacman` but it didn't work either.

+I found a problem with the current CMakeLists.txt file.
+It doesn't link all required Qt5 libraries.
+The one that is missing is `qscintilla-qt5`.
+Hmmmm, I don't think this lib has a CMake configuration files for ``find_package`` command to work.
+To be continued...

 Anyway, thanks god this is not a high priority task.
 I guess I am gonna switch tasks now.
 If at any chance you read my proposal, you will know that this project is splitted into 2 parts:

 1. The backend, including the graph and the generator.